 Inquire in advance to arrange for a masseuse accompany your group for the four days of your luxury Inca Trail hike.
 Additional costs apply.

 Today's hike is mostly downhill, along steep, stone steps which lead you to the famous ruins of Machu Picchu.
 Have an early breakfast today and hike the remaining 6.9 miles of the trail, taking around 6 hours.
 Avoid the crowds of hikers that camp at Winay Wayna and arrive at Machu Picchu at later in the day when most of the crowds have dissipated.
 Pass through the Sun Gate in the early afternoon, the part of the day with the highest probability of a clear view of the ruins from far above.
 Hike the remaining stretch down and start to explore with your guide.

-Afterwards the Machu Picchu tour, take a short bus trip down to Aguas Calientes and relax in your superior deluxe room at the Inkaterra Machu Picchu Pueblo Hotel.
-This exquisite hotel provides a quiet oasis from the hustle and bustle of the village.
-Their spa is one of the finest in the country - book a service after your long hike.
+Afterwards the Machu Picchu tour, take a short bus trip down to Aguas Calientes.
+Relax in your superior deluxe room at the comfortable hotel, and enjoy a quiet oasis from the hustle and bustle of the village.
+Book a spa service after your long hike.
 You deserve it!

 Today you can return to the ruins at Machu Picchu for further exploration.
 Depending on your preference in permits, return early with the hope of catching the sun coming up over the mountains at Machu Picchu or arrive in time to hike to the top of Huayna Picchu for incredible views of the entire area.
 Or you can choose to hike to the Sun Gate which overlooks the ruins or take a walk through the lush cloud forest to the Temple of the Moon.
 In the afternoon, you'll return by train to Cusco with your guide.
 (Let us know if you would like help arranging entrance fees or hiking permits for today – these are not included and sell out in advance!)